 - Rugs and carpets

 Set the price!

-- Charge about 20 percent of the original cost, if the item is in good working order
+- Charge about 20 percent of the original cost, if the item is in good working order or excellent condition.

 - Used clothing and books usually bring in a lower price.

 - Leave some room for bargaining when pricing your items.

 - Be sure to inform the buyer of the items you are selling that do not work.
 Let them know it is an "as is" price.

 - Secure a tag to each item and record prices on a sheet.
 This will assist you in keeping track of what you have sold and finding the price if the price tag should fall off.